 As we all know, it’s a No!
 No!

 Unless, the patient’s health, well-being, or dignity is at risk!

 The Role as an Interpreter is to Bridge the Language Gap in Communication; We are just the “Voice”.

 The Role of a Bilingual Advocate is to help bridge the gap of inequality and power between patients and providers.

 “Interpreters and Translators have existed for centuries, but Bilingual Advocacy is a relatively new practice that is in the process of being recognized as a “profession” in its own right.

 Bilingual Link workers/advocates, interpreters, community interpreters, and translators are all titles for bilingual workers who are most commonly employed and provide language support to the users (both from the minority ethnic communities and from the health and social care agencies).”

-Being bilingual is a great skill to have, but “Only qualified individuals should serve as interpreters.
+Being bilingual is a great skill to have, but “Only qualified and trained individuals should serve as interpreters.